 Be a smarter car buyer

-If you intend to purchase a new or used vehicle in 2012, there are things you can do to stay under budget.
+If you intend to purchase a new or used vehicle, there are things you can do to stay under budget.
 First, get pre-qualified for an auto loan so you'll have an idea of what you can afford.
 Second, do your research about the brands, models and features you're interested in so you'll have an idea of what they should cost.
 You can find this information at Web sites such as Edmunds.com.
 Also, remember to negotiate down from the sticker price and to keep trade-in negotiations separate from the vehicle price negotiations.

 Ensure you're insured